 Retirement benefits are considered community property in California.
 This rule allows CalPERS benefits to be divided upon dissolution of marriage, registered domestic partnership or legal separation.
 The community property in CalPERS includes contributions you made and the service credit you accrued and/or purchased during your marriage or domestic partnership.

 As with any community property, your former spouse may be entitled to half of your pension benefit.
 Unless you have an agreement in your divorce to retain your full pension, your spouse or her attorney may place a community property claim against your pension at any time.

-Not many divorce attorneys specialize in CalPERS property division.
-To learn more about how a CalPERS divorce attorney can help you negotiate and secure a QDRO call us at (916) 250-1610 for a free consultation.
+Not many divorce attorneys take cases involving CalPERS property division.
+To learn more about how a CalPERS divorce attorney can help you negotiate and secure a QDRO call us at (916) 250-1610 to schedule a consultation.